Pogrebnoj-Alexandroff/Pogrebnoj-Alexandroff/README.md

 - animal breeding and selection (zooengineering)
 - zoopsychology
 - metaphysics and philosophical analysis
-- constructive AI reasoning methodology analyst
+- constructive analyst of AI reasoning methodologies
 - informatics and the development of audiovisual dictionary‑encyclopedic content

 This wide-ranging perspective allows me to explore the intersections between biological, cultural, linguistic, and technological evolution.